Drunk Herstory

 Masters of Hawaiian Music with George Kahumoku, Jr, Led Kaapana and Jeff Peterson

 Masters of Hawaiian Music features three of the most popular musicians from Maui’s renowned “Slack Key Show,” sharing Hawai‘i’s unique “slack key” –- open tuning — guitar styles that traces its roots to 19th-Century paniolo (Hawaiian cowboy) culture.Growing up in rural Hawai’i, slack key masters George Kahumoku, Jr., Led Kaapana, and Jeff Peterson were immersed from childhood in Hawaiian music and culture that brought family together with entertainment, learning, and joy.
-All are multiple Na HĹŤkĹ« Hanohano (Hawaiian “Grammy”) Award winners.Four-time Grammy winner Kahumoku, called “Hawai‘i’s Renaissance Man”—he’s a, vocalist, storyteller, songwriter, author, teacher, sculptor, farmer, and chef.
+All are multiple Na Hōkū Hanohano (Hawaiian “Grammy”) Award winners.Four-time Grammy winner Kahumoku, called “Hawai‘i’s Renaissance Man”—he’s a, vocalist, storyteller, songwriter, author, teacher, sculptor, farmer, and chef.
 Kaapana is a National Heritage Fellow, unsurpassed in his guitar picking style, with rascal good humor, one of Hawai’i’s most influential musicians.
 Peterson is a star of the current generation enlivening slack key traditions, known for his versatility from slack key to classical, jazz to film soundtracks.
 Tickets$25 Advance$30 At the Door Minors ok with parent/guardianReview our Health & Safety Policies HERE

 Howie Day

 Howie Day’s emotionally resonant lyrics and inventive melodies have earned him both critical praise and a legion of devoted fans.
 He is known for his energetic, heartfelt shows, where he connects with audiences through the strength of his songwriting and his quirky sense of humor.
 Day’s warm tenor voice “soars into fluttering, high registers, but also grates with real, pleading grit,” as one critic put it.
 A native of Bangor, Maine, Day began playing piano at age five and guitar at age 12.
 By 15, he was writing his own songs and performing across New England.
 Shortly after graduating high school, Day became a fixture at college coffeehouses across the U.S. He wrote, financed and released his first effort, Australia, which was named Best Debut Album at the 2001 Boston Music Awards.
 Day began experimenting with effects pedals and loop-sampling techniques as he performed, layering live percussion with vocal harmonies and guitar parts to become a veritable one-man band.
 He went on to sell over 30,000 copies of Australia as he navigated the independent music scene and continued to hone his craft.
 After signing with Epic Records, Day released his major-label debut, Stop All The World Now, and hit the road to support it.
 Since the release of this ground breaking album 20 years ago, featuring 4x platinum single “Collide”, Howie Day continues to astound audiences with his everlasting music.
 Two additional studio albums (Sound The Alarm, Lanterns) and his incredible live show will no doubt cultivate life changing and poignant moments for people around the world for many years to come.
+Howie is the highest-grossing musical artist to emerge from the great state of Maine!
 Tickets:$30 Advance$35 At the Door Minors ok with parent/guardianReview our venue FAQ here

 St. Patrick’s Day Concert with Kevin Burke with special guests Nuala Kennedy & Eamon O’Leary